 Immune Stimulating Naturopathic Cancer Therapies

-Even more insidiously, cancer can co-opt your own immune system and trick it into inhibiting the production and function of immune cells (2).
+Even more insidiously, cancer can co-opt your own immune system, and trick it into inhibiting the production and function of immune cells.

-Conventional therapies such as surgery (3), chemotherapy (4) and radiation therapy(5) have been found to weaken and suppress the immune system.
+Conventional therapies such as surgery, chemotherapy, and radiation therapy have been found to weaken and suppress the immune system.